REVENGE977/NewsBot/README.md

-# About CSGONewsBot
+# About NewsBot

-CSGONewsBot is a Discord bot which crawls the
-[CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/)
--page and checks for new update articles every 2 hours.
+NewsBot is a Discord bot which crawls various game websites, such as the [CS:GO updates](https://blog.counter-strike.net/index.php/category/updates/) -page for CS:GO and checks for new update articles every 2 hours.

-Whenever there is a new update article, it will send the article as a Discord message to all Discord channels that are subscribed to the bot's news schedule.
+Whenever there is a new update article, it will send the article as a Discord message to all Discord channels that are subscribed to that game's news schedule.

 **Purpose**: The purpose of this Discord bot is to automate sending updates about CS:GO to Discord servers.
 This makes it easy to keep track of game updates.

+## List of supported games
+**Left: Game name | Right: command**
+* CS:GO | csgo

 ## How to use the bot
 * Add this bot to your Discord server with
 [this link](https://discordapp.com/api/oauth2/authorize?client_id=562687174697549856&permissions=522304&scope=bot).

-* Add the desired Discord text channel to the news schedule by writing the command `!addchannel`.
+* Add the desired Discord text channel and game to the news schedule by writing the command `!addchannel <game>`.

-* If you want to remove a Discord text channel from the news schedule, write the command `!removechannel`.
+* If you want to remove a game from the news schedule, write the command `!removechannel <game>`.

-* You can get the latest update article instantly by writing the command `!getupdate` on the desired Discord text channel.
+* Get the latest update article instantly by writing the command `!getupdate <game>` on the desired Discord text channel.

 ## Want to build your own version of this bot?